mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The next group of files ending in *.wt* are related to *collection and index* data itself.
 There are your *collection data* and your *index data*. *MongoDB WiredTiger* stores *index data* as a separate structure from *collection data*.
 Each *collection and index* gets its own file.
 Even in a brand new *MongoDB* deployment, you typically have a few databases and collections by default, so you should always see some *collection and index.wt* files.

 You can try to introspect these data files using a program like Strings, but there's not much human readable data here.

-These files are designed to be interacted with through the MongoDB server process, rather than a third party tool.
+These files are designed to be interacted with through the *MongoDB server process*, rather than a third party tool.
 Modifying these tools can lead to data loss and crashes.

-Now this diagnostic.data folder looks pretty interesting.
+Now this *diagnostic.data* folder looks pretty interesting.
 Let's take a quick look.

 This data contains diagnostic data captured for specific use by MongoDB support.